mapcrafter/mapcrafter/docs/configuration.rst

     **Default**: ``overworld``

-    You can specify with this option the dimension of the world mapcrafter should render.
+    You can specify with this option the dimension of the world Mapcrafter should render.
-    If you choose The Nether or The End, mapcrafter will automagically detect the corresponding region directory.
+    If you choose The Nether or The End, Mapcrafter will automagically detect the corresponding region directory.
 It will try the Bukkit region directory (for example ``myworld_nether/DIM-1/region``) first and then the directory of a normal vanilla server/client (for example ``myworld/DIM-1/region``).